 A kidney stone is a hard mass that forms in one or both kidneys from minerals in the urine, and if large enough, can cause severe pain.
 In the United States, kidney stones send more than 500,000 people to the emergency room each year, according to the National Kidney Foundation.

 Kidney stones form when there is not enough liquid in the urine to dilute out waste chemicals, such as calcium, oxalate and phosphorous.
 These waste chemicals become concentrated, and crystals begin to form, according to the National Kidney Foundation.

 Small stones may pass down the urinary tract and be excreted without causing symptoms.
-Larger stones may get stuck in the urinary track and block the flow of urine, which can cause severe pain or bleeding, the NIH says.
+Larger stones may get stuck in the urinary tract and block the flow of urine, which can cause severe pain or bleeding, the NIH says.

 Other risk factors include not drinking enough water, eating a diet high in protein, sodium and sugar, being obese, or undergoing gastric bypass surgery, according to the Mayo Clinic.

 Small kidney stones don't usually need treatment, but an individual may need to take pain medication, according to the NIH.
 Patients with kidney stones should also drink lots of fluids, which can help the stone to pass.
 Most kidney stones do not require invasive treatment, according to the Mayo Clinic.